Skip to Content

 HCIN 5407/ITEC 5209: Empirical Research Methods in HCI (0.5 credit)

 Advanced quantitative methods and conducting controlled user studies, statistically analyzing and reporting results in a research paper.
-Topics include history of empirical HCI, experiment design, hypothesis testing, interaction models, and scientific writing.
+Topics include the history of empirical HCI, experiment design, hypothesis testing, interaction models, and scientific writing.
 Students complete a term-long research project.
+Includes: Experiential Learning Activity.
+Also listed as ITEC 5209.
+Also offered at the undergraduate level, with different requirements, as ITEC 4021, for which additional credit is precluded.

-Thesis in Human-Computer Interaction (2.5 credits).
-For Thesis Pathway students in a M.H.C.I only.
-Thesis Objectives and Sample Theses can be found on the HCI Current Students webpage.
+Thesis in Human-Computer Interaction.
+Thesis objectives and sample theses can be found on the HCI Current Students webpage.
 Assessment will be conducted through a formal thesis defence, to be organized by the thesis supervisor.

-A graduate-level project in HCI under the supervision of a faculty member (1.0 credit).
-For M.H.C.I Research Project Pathway students only.
-Project topic must be made in consultation with the project supervisor, with a final grade assigned by the project supervisor upon completion of the project.
+A graduate-level project in HCI under the supervision of a faculty member (1.0 credits).
+Project topics must be made in consultation with the project supervisor, with a final grade assigned by the project supervisor upon completion of the project.

 Electives:

-Students in the coursework pathway must select their electives according to the Approved Electives List below.
-Students in a Thesis or Project pathway must select their elective(s) in consultation with their supervisor, and may take any graduate course approved by their supervisor.
+Students in the thesis or graduate research project pathway must select their electives in consultation with their supervisor, and may take any graduate course approved by their supervisor.

-Depending on the course and unit, registration may be permitted at the discretion of the home unit, require the permission of the instructor and/or submission of a Carleton Registration Override Request.
-If you encounter a registration error Please contact the respective unit offering the course, or submit an override request.
+Registration requirements vary by course and department.
+Depending on the course, registration may be permitted at the discretion of the department, require instructor permission, and/or require submission of a Carleton Registration Override Request.
+If you encounter a registration error, contact the department offering the course and submit a registration override request.